nmbr73/Kernfusion/Wiki/Kartaverse/Krokodove/Example Compositions.md

 ---
 author: Andrew Hazelden
+aliases:
+  - Krokodove Example Compositions
+  - Krokodove Example Comps
+  - KKD Example Comps
 tags:
   - Kartaverse
   - .scrivener-export
 ---

-> [!wiki-todo]- Scrivener Export - Reformatting Needed!
-> This article is an export of a Scrivener document.
-It will definitely need at least some reformatting to work in Obsidian and MkDocs.
-Delete this note once the article's formatting  has been fixed to some extent.
+There is a collection of [[Kartaverse/Krokodove/index|Krokodove (KKD)]] example `.comp` files that can also be installed using Reactor.

 ![[image194__fix1.png]]

-There is a collection of KKD example .comp files that can also be installed using Reactor.

-Select the "Comps \> Krokodove" category on the left sidebar.
+Select the "Comps --> Krokodove" category on the left sidebar.
 Click on the package named "Krokodove Showcase" and then press the "Install" button.

 ![[image136__fix1.png]]